slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/7-PhD-Faculty-Malpractices.md

 I took every suggestion Chenliang and the lab, and the XRD group, gave me, like a democratic voting system.
 For example, immediate [TIMM architectures](https://github.com/AGI-init/UnifiedML/blob/main/ML/Agents/Blocks/Architectures/Vision/TIMM.py) support in UnifiedML (requested by a PhD student in Chenliang's lab; see "Usage:"), a [Related Works diagram and artwork](.../2-Opposing-Views/8.2-PhD-Faculty-Malpractices.md#art-of-science-competition) (Chenliang's suggestion in 2023 I think), and [sophisticated benchmarking and plotting mechanisms](https://github.com/AGI-init/UnifiedML/blob/main/ML/Benchmarking/Plot.py) (that the XRD group used extensively), all of which, except Chenliang's diagram suggestion, I had to generalize across the full RL-supervised-and-generative unified API.
 Chenliang was present for every suggestion and one of the leading members of each of the group meetings, bi-weekly (twice a week), wherein these conversations were had.

-I supported the groups with ideas, conversations, and educational material, including many suggestions, rather than a small few across all of them.
+I supported the groups with ideas and educational material, including many suggestions, rather than a small few across all of them.

 ### Disciplines I Did